aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/index.en.md

 weight: 79
 ---

-There are many Argo CD deployment architectures.
-In this workshop you will deploy hub-spoke architecture.
-In a hub-spoke architecture, the central Argo CD server is responsible for managing the deployment of applications to multiple Kubernetes clusters.
+In this module, we will explore one of several possible Argo CD deployment architectures - the hub-spoke model.
+In this architecture, a central Argo CD server (the hub) manages deployments across multiple Kubernetes clusters (the spokes).

 ![](/static/images/argocd-hub-spoke.jpg)